dotnet/arcade/Documentation/TeamProcess/One-Pagers/increase-visibility-helix-queues-arcade8824.md

 * Create a new check in the Github PR
 * Show the dev a list of queues (separated by on and off prem)
 * Show the top 5 queues with the highest work item wait time.
-* Create "insights" into the queues of their pipelines.
-Tell the dev that queues are:
+* ~~Create "insights" into the queues of their pipelines.
+Tell the dev that queues are:~~

+The result I'm looking to achieve is [this mockup](IncreaseVisibilityHelixQueues/design-mockup-justin-impl.md).

 **Stretch goals:**
 * Estimated times for helix tests and getting an AzDO build machine